Policy and Targets

 Fiscal and Emission Reduction Incentives

-According to NTL-4A, unavoidably lost production (see the Flaring or Venting without Prior Approval section of this case study) is exempt from royalty calculations.
+According to NTL-4A , unavoidably lost production (see section 9 of this case study) is exempt from royalty calculations.
 BLM officers may determine that lost production was caused by failure to comply fully with the applicable lease terms and regulations, or appropriate provisions of the approved operating plan.
 Avoidable losses are subject to royalty.
 Set by law in 1920, the minimum royalty rate on federal onshore is 12.5 percent.

 The BLM’s 2016 Waste Prevention Rule introduced several conditions that create additional incentives.
 For example, it detailed the economic justification necessary for operators to demonstrate that capture is uneconomic and introduced a limit of 10 mmcf per well a month.
 Above this limit, the BLM may determine that gas is avoidably lost and hence subject to royalty.
 The 2016 rule also required that an action plan show how the operator will minimize the flaring or venting of the oil-well gas within one year.
 An operator may apply for approval of an extension of the one-year limit.
 If the operator fails to implement the action plan, the entire volume of gas vented or flared during the time covered by the action plan is subject to royalty.
 The BLM rescinded these requirements in 2018.
-President Biden’s Executive Order in early 2021 may lead the BLM to reinstate some of these requirements, but modifications may be necessary to avoid legal challenges.
+Under the proposed rule, with the APD requirement (see section 11 of this case study), qualification as unavoidably lost production is expected to be more difficult.

 Use of Market-Based Principles

 No evidence regarding the use of market-based principles to reduce flaring, venting, or associated emissions could be found in the sources consulted.
-See the Use of Market-Based Principles section of the United States: Federal Offshore case study.
+See section 22 of the case study on US federal offshore production.

 Negotiated Agreements between the Public and the Private Sector